librasteve/Air/modulemap.md

     - Widgets.rakumod
         - role Widget      does Tag[Regular]
         - role LightDark   does Widget
-    - Defaults.rakumod
-        - role Defaults
-    - Nav.rakumod
+- Base.rakumod
     - use Base::Tags
+    - use Base::Elements;
     - use Base::Tools
     - use Base::Widgets
-        - role External    does Tag[Regular]
-        - role Internal    does Tag[Regular]
-        - class Nav        does Component
-    - Page.rakumod
-        - ...
     - role Head        does Tag[Regular]
     - role Header      does Tag[Regular]
     - role Main        does Tag[Regular]
     - role Footer      does Tag[Regular]
     - role Body        does Tag[Regular]
     - role Html        does Tag[Regular]
+    - class Nav        does Component
     - class Page       does Component
-    - Site.rakumod
-        - ...
     - class Site

-Process
-  - cp role / class Base.rakumod => Base/Tags.rakumod
+    - role Defaults
-  - Base.rakumod
-    - 172 rm names    (exports-air-base)        tc
-  - Base/Tags.rakumod
-    - 3   add names   (exports-air-base-tags)   tc
-  - Functional.rakumod
-    - 261 add names   (exclude-base)            lc
-    - 281 add names   (exclude-tempin)          lc

 Snagging